ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 A user usually visits a website anonymously.
 Therefore, their identifier is either a first-party cookie or a session ID provided by the website.
-If there is no existing user ID handling that we can re-use, it is recommended that you use your own cookie and set the expiry date to at least 90 days from the last usage.
+If there is no existing user ID handling that can be re-used, it is recommended that you use your own cookie and set the expiry date to at least 90 days from the last usage.
 If there is a login mechanism, the user is usually tracked with a temporary identifier before the login.